xinyad/jekyll-web.io/pages/mydoc/mydoc_glossary.md

 </div>

 <div class="float-child2">
-  <b>AREA OF INFLUENCE</b>  – The geographical transportation network of state and regionally significant roadway segments on which the proposed project would have impact. <br>
+  <p><b>AREA OF INFLUENCE</b>  – The geographical transportation network of state and regionally significant roadway segments on which the proposed project would have impact. <br>
 Note: The term AOI used for Interchange Access Request (IAR) has a more specific definition.
-Refer to FDOT <a href="https://fdotwww.blob.core.windows.net/sitefinity/docs/default-source/content/planning/systems/programs/sm/intjus/pdfs/fdot_iaurg_january_2018.pdf" target="_blank">Interchange Access Request User’s Guide</a> for more details.<br>
+Refer to FDOT <a href="https://fdotwww.blob.core.windows.net/sitefinity/docs/default-source/content/planning/systems/programs/sm/intjus/pdfs/fdot_iaurg_january_2018.pdf" target="_blank">Interchange Access Request User’s Guide</a> for more details.<br></p>
-<b>ARTERIAL</b> – A signalized roadway that primarily serves through-traffic and provides access to abutting properties as a secondary function, having signal spacings of two miles or less and turning movements at intersections that usually do not exceed 20 percent (%) of the total traffic.
+<p><b>ARTERIAL</b> – A signalized roadway that primarily serves through-traffic and provides access to abutting properties as a secondary function, having signal spacings of two miles or less and turning movements at intersections that usually do not exceed 20 percent (%) of the total traffic.</p>

 </div>